kubesec-diagram/kubesec-diagram.github.io/README.md

     * RBAC and how/where role-bindings are. clusterroles and rolebindings, escalate verb, and * policies
     * PodSecurityAdmission (PSA)

+* v7 (2025-06-30)
+  * More writings in "The Container Process"
+  * Warning and info if javascript is diabled
+  * ?debug now loads image from ./
+  * Duplicated namespaces defined, changed uid/gid into "user", and added UTS instead.
+Thanks ruatag!
+Fixes #2
 * v6 (2025-05-11)
   * Removed all circles and made an interactive webpage instead, this makes it easier
     * To update the text via source